qunitjs/qunit/docs/api/QUnit/test.only.md

 `QUnit.test.only( name, callback )`<br>
 `QUnit.only( name, callback )`

-Add a test that is exclusively run, preventing other tests from running unless they are also defined in this way.
+Define a test that is exclusively run, preventing other tests from running unless they are also defined in this way.

 | parameter | description |
 |-----------|-------------|